Spencerx/AstraAI/README.md

+# Inference and fine-tuning of LLMs on Linux machines
+This repository is aimed at detailing the process of setting up large language models (LLM) on Linux machines and performing inference, domain adaptive pre-training (DAPT), and fine-tuning.

-# Mistral Environment Setup on Linux
+# Environment Setup on Linux

-This README sets up a Python environment for running Mistral models on a Linux filesystem.
+This README sets up a Python environment for running LLM models on a Linux filesystem.
 The Perlmutter scratch is chosen to do the installation.

 ```bash